Reducing complexity fixing Bajaj Finserv design system for adoption

 • Responsiveness: Set clear breakpoint rules (100% vs percentage-based widths).

-• Design delivery files: Included component references, states & variants used, spacing specs, responsive behavior, and edge cases.
+• Design delivery files: Delivered implementation-ready specs, including states, variants, spacing, and edge cases.

 • Feedback & rollout: Iterated with designers and devs to simplify components and ensure adoption.